dariodepa/tiledesk-docs/widget/auth.md

 To create a JWT token and add the code to the Chat snippet

 1\) Construct a server-side payload of data for the JWT token.
+Your token needs to be dynamically generated from the server-side on page load.
 Please follow this guide to [create a JWT token](../apis/authentication/README.md).

 2\) Use the **window.tiledesk.signInWithCustomToken** Javascript API to provide a function which supplies a fresh JWT every time it is invoked.
 Below is a code example: